 We find the hero character, Bryce, a bit perplexing.
 Casting is really hard in advertising, we get that.
 It often comes down to personal taste.
 But something here feels off.
 And, it’s not down to the skills of the actor, it’s the material he’s been given to work with.

 They’ve clearly avoided the temptation to use typical fresh-faced, catwalk type models in this advert.
 The hero character is quirky.
 But, not too quirky.
 Because too quirky, is too close to weird.

 Hey, Bryce is ginger.
 He’s got a beard and glasses.
 Look at his loud shirts, his tattoo and his lack of socks.
 Look at his big cute dog.

 No real issue with this.

 But he feels like a stereotypical version of “quirky”.
-Like something an advertising agency would come up with.
+Like something an agency would come up with.
 The target audience isn’t clear, but we’d have to guess it’s younger, inner-city living hipsters.
 Who buy cushions and cakes.

 In fact, it’d be no surprise, if the creative team behind this idea are younger inner-city hipsters too.

 But, is that really the target audience they’re going for?
 If it is, fair play, but that feels very niche to us.
 We don’t think wider audiences will really “get” him.
 And if wider audiences don’t get him, then this advert probably isn’t going to have the impact Bankwest wants.

 What’s the actual story?

 And really, what’s the story here?
 It’s hard to connect to this guy’s life.
-As we said, the idea makes logical sense, but there’s no real emotional connection here.
+As we said, the idea makes logical sense.
+But there’s no real emotional connection here.